Nominations are currently welcomed for the 2024 Cathleen Synge Morawetz Prize.

-Nominations are invited for the inaugural 2021 Cathleen Synge Morawetz Prize for an author(s) of an outstanding research publication.
+The Cathleen Synge Morawetz Prize is for an author(s) of an outstanding research publication.
 A series of closely related publications can be considered if they are clearly connected and focused on the same topic.
-The recipient(s) shall be a member of or have close ties to the Canadian mathematical community, and will receive a commemorative plaque.
+At least one author of any nominated paper should be part of the Canadian Mathematical community.

 The Cathleen Synge Morawetz Prize will be awarded according to the following 6-year rotation of subject areas:

-4. Probability and Mathematical Physics (2024, and every six years thereafter),
+- Probability and Mathematical Physics (2024, and every six years thereafter)

-5. Algebra, Number theory, Algebraic geometry (2025, and every six years thereafter),
+- Algebra, Number theory, Algebraic geometry (2025, and every six years thereafter)

-6. Analysis and Dynamical systems (2026, and every six years thereafter).
+- Analysis and Dynamical systems (2026, and every six years thereafter)

 All of the above fields will be understood most broadly, to ensure that any outstanding publication can be considered under at least one of the categories.
 A paper (or a series of papers) which has significantly impacted more than one of the listed fields can be nominated more than once in the six-year rotation.
 The nomination must focus on a single topic, rather than a broad body of work by the nominee.